AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 **By Service Setting:**

-GP has the worst DNA rate, but this is to be expected as GP appointment account for over half of all NHS appointments.
-More concerning is the other service setting DNA rates are not that much lower even though those settings account for far less appointments than GP
+GP has the highest DNA rate, although this should be considered in the context of General Practice accounting for 91.5% of appointments.
+More notable is that DNA rates in other service settings are not substantially lower despite those settings accounting for far fewer appointments.

 Figure 6: DNA by Service Setting
 <img width="2103" height="863" alt="Screenshot 2025-08-09 142700" src="https://github.com/user-attachments/assets/c69dd430-3225-4be4-bb03-cc1d06f1fefc" />